The Lok Sabha election is about regional parties, third parties and independent vs one-party dictatorship.

 Booth capturing, also known as booth looting, is electoral fraud in which party loyalists or hired criminals "capture" a polling booth and vote on behalf of legitimate voters to ensure a particular candidate's victory.
 One argument is that Electronic Voting Machines (EVMs) help decrease booth capturing by enabling a five-minute delay in voting process, polling officer can also press a close button to deactivate the EVM.
 However, this measure doesn't entirely prevent booth capturing.
 Examples of booth capturing date back to the 1990s, but with the advancement of media, surveillance technology and redundant camera based mobile phones, it has become increasingly difficult to conceal such activities.
 Since booth capturing is a criminal offense, re-elections can be conducted in places where it occurs.

 Regarding the time delay, we can now implement secure robotic ballot boxes that open and close at specific intervals with the press of a button by polling officers.
 The slit or hole can be thin enough so that a single ballot can enter.
+A robotic ballot box can include a serial number cutter, which removes the serial number from the ballot paper.
+This is provided to the polling officer to prevent multiple ballot insertions or ballot stuffing while maintaining voter anonymity.
 It is a simple machine.
 Such a device will be much cheaper than an EVM assembly.
 While booth capturing can be detected, it remains challenging to ascertain what the EVM software is doing in the background.

 Courts cannot disregard the use of ballot papers by simply stating, "We all know what happened when there was ballot papers.
 You may have but we have not forgotten."
 This statement is vague and does not provide a specific reason of the potential vulnerabilities of ballot papers in modern times.
 The world is dynamic, and the past is not the same as the present.
 It is true that past instances of ballot paper misuse have occurred, but it is essential to evaluate the current situation with consideration for advancements in technology and security measures.
 For instance, the widespread availability of cheaper CCTV cameras and camera phones has significantly improved the monitoring capabilities of polling stations.
 This is not how courts should argue.
 They need to talk by evidence and citation like how are paper ballots vulnerable to booth hacking, and how do EVMs protect against booth hacking?